Royal Rumble (2011)

-The 2011 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 24th annual Royal Rumble and took place on January 30, 2011, at the TD Garden in Boston, Massachusetts, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
+The 2011 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the 24th annual Royal Rumble event and took place on January 30, 2011, at the TD Garden in Boston, Massachusetts, This was the second Royal Rumble at the venue, after the 2003 event when it was known as the FleetCenter.

+The event was based around the men's Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a world championship match at WrestleMania.
 For the 2011 event, the winner received their choice to challenge for either Raw's WWE Championship or SmackDown's World Heavyweight Championship at WrestleMania XXVII.
-This was the last Royal Rumble held under the first brand extension, which ended in August, but was reinstated in July 2016.
+Since the second event in 1989, the Royal Rumble match traditionally had 30 participants, but for 2011, it was increased to 40.
+Not including the 50-man match at the standalone Greatest Royal Rumble event in April 2018, this was the largest Royal Rumble match at the annual Royal Rumble event.
+Following this event, the match went back to its traditional 30 participants.

 Four matches were featured on the event's supercard, a scheduling of more than one main event.
-The main event was the 2011 Royal Rumble match, which featured 40 participants from both brands instead of the usual number of 30—it has thus far been the only Royal Rumble match to have 40 participants.
-It was won by SmackDown's Alberto Del Rio, who last eliminated Raw's Santino Marella.
-The primary match on the Raw brand was for the WWE Championship, between reigning champion The Miz and Randy Orton, which Miz won to retain the title.
-The primary match on the SmackDown brand was Edge versus Dolph Ziggler for the World Heavyweight Championship, which Edge won to retain the title.
-The other featured match on the card was a fatal four-way match for the WWE Divas Championship in which Natalya defended the title against Eve Torres, Layla, and Michelle McCool; Torres won to win the championship.
-This event was notable for the returns of Booker T who left the company in 2007 and Kevin Nash, in his first WWE appearance since 2003 who also appeared in his Diesel persona since the 1996 event.
+The main event was the 2011 Royal Rumble match, which was won by SmackDown's Alberto Del Rio, who last eliminated Raw's Santino Marella.
+The primary match on the Raw brand was for the WWE Championship between reigning champion The Miz and Randy Orton, which Miz won to retain.
+The primary match on the SmackDown brand was Edge versus Dolph Ziggler for the World Heavyweight Championship, which Edge won to retain.
+The other featured match on the card was an interpromotional fatal four-way match for the unbranded WWE Divas Championship in which Natalya defended the title against Eve Torres, Layla, and Michelle McCool; Torres won to win the championship.

+This event was notable for the returns of Booker T, who left the company in 2007, as well as Kevin Nash in his first WWE appearance since 2003, who appeared in his Diesel persona for the first time since the 1996 event.
+This was also the last Royal Rumble held under the first brand extension, which ended in August, but was reinstated in July 2016.